A Taste of Royal Ascot Restaurants 2025

 Creedy Carver Duck – Breast, duck leg croustillant, celeriac, cherry ketchup & five spiced sauce by Tom Shepherd.
 Photo by Nicole Hains.

-Royal Ascot will be taking place from the 17th – 21st of June 2025, find our more and book tickets via ascot.com
+Royal Ascot 17th – 21st June 2025, find out more and book tickets via ascot.com

 Royal Ascot Restaurants 2025 - Clodagh McKenna

-Author and Chef, Clodagh McKenna was in attendance to also get a Taste of Royal Ascot and converse with the chef line-up.
+Author and Chef, Clodagh McKenna was queen bee at Taste of Royal Ascot and in converse with the chef line-up.
 Photo by Max Cisotti, Dave Benett/Getty Images for Ascot Racecourse

 Royal Ascot Restaurants 2025 -Flora Gibbs, Ellen Francis and Isabella Charlotta Poppius